ouspg/PrivacyAndSocialEngineering/3.Open-source_intelligence/README.md

 Start the task by finding possible social media accounts used for marketing by the company.

 Your end goal is to infiltrate the company's server.
-The server is located at (new ip soon)
+The server is located at 172.232.132.8

 Feel free to use tools such as: